Preparing for Change: IB Design Technology Curriculum 2027

 Conclusion

 A more dynamic, moral, and technologically advanced approach to design education is reflected in the 2027 IBDP DT syllabus.
 Teachers should use new digital tools, adapt their instruction to real-world applications, and encourage students to think sustainably and user-centeredly.
 By doing this, they may help students get ready for future professions in design and innovation as well as for tests.
+I am excited about the changes in DP Design and Technology, and I hope this blog helps you as you start to grapple with the changes.

 Join me in our upcoming free webinar as I explore the updates in the Design Technology Guide and their effects on teaching and learning.